AdobeDocs/experience-manager-forms-cloud-service.en/help/integrate-aem-forms-with-adobe-analytics.md

 ### Publish flows {#publish-flow}

-After creating the data elements and using them in rules, you must publish the configuration to collect form data in Adobe Analytics.
+After creating the data elements and using them in rules, you must publish the configuration to collect form data in [!DNL Adobe Analytics].

 Perform the following steps to publish the configuration: